 - The planned test scenarios cover some of the most critical threats from the generic and targeted reports.

 - The testing procedures and tools planned for the test cases resemble those used by real cyber criminals and include the Red Team provider’s tradecraft views on tactics, techniques and procedures that are realistic and expected, even though not yet witnessed in attacks.

 - The test plan must include scenarios that the Blue Team are expected to detect so that response capabilities are tested.

 - The Red Team provider will describe those situations where leg-up assistance is warranted to optimize use of time.
 For example, a phishing-based scenario can be executed in a fashion where a possibility of phishing is demonstrated and the rest of the scenario executed using a separate foothold not actually gained through phishing.

 - The planned scenarios should not aim to fully replicate known attacks.
 It is also not appropriate to design scenarios that require skills, tools or technology that the RT provider has but real attackers are not using.
 The scenarios should represent creative use of the tactics, techniques and procedures presented in the generic threat landscape report for emulating realistic threat actors.

-A TIBER-FI testing assignment will typically last for several weeks to a few months on the calendar.
+A TIBER-FI testing assignment will typically last for several months on the calendar.
 It is recommended that the White Team and the service providers agree on a regular way of monitoring the progress, for example through weekly status updates.